Polly Paulusma: Critical acclaim

 In 2004, The Guardian described Paulusma on Scissors in My Pocket as, "a voice capable of some unexpected twists".
 Rolling Stone said Scissors in My Pocket was “an enchanting debut of understated, intelligent folk pop”.
 Uncut suggested Paulusma could be "a worthy successor" to Joni Mitchell.
 In 2012, Space City Rock reviewed Leaves From The Family Tree, stating, "this could be a huge album".
 In 2021, For Folk's Sake reviewed Invisible Music: folk songs that influenced Angela Carter, calling it "a literary, clever, erudite, elegantly crafted offering from Polly Paulusma".
 In 2022, Folking called Paulusma's The Pivot On Which The World Turns "a record that has an immense heartbeat with an eternal pulse".

 Personal life

 Paulusma is the daughter of medieval historian Jonathan Riley-Smith.

-Paulusma's first son was born on 10 November 2006 (coincidentally Polly's own birthday) and her second son was born on 1 August 2008.
+Paulusma's first son was born on 10 November 2006 and her second son was born on 1 August 2008.

-Paulusma and her husband, Mick Paulusma, lived in the thinnest home in London for 12 years.
+Paulusma and her husband, Mick Paulusma, lived in the narrowest home in London for 12 years.
 Located in Battersea, the 7-foot-7-inch-wide (2.31 m) home was where Paulusma recorded her first album Scissors in my Pocket and the demos for Fingers & Thumbs.
-Since 2010, the couple has lived in Cambridge, England.
+Since 2010, the couple have lived in Cambridge, England.